oxur/rucksack/README.md

 Enter db password:
 ```

-In both cases a password may be passed with the `--password` flag.
-By default, the salt is the value of the `USER` environment variable; it may be overridden with `--salt`.
+In both cases a password may be passed with the `--db-pass` flag.
+By default, the salt is the value of the `USER` environment variable, but it may be overridden with the `--salt` flag.

 Note that without `--decrypt`, only the user and URL are displayed.
 With `--decrypt`, those as well as masked password and password score are displayed.
 To unmask the password, one must also set `--reveal`.

 The default database location used is `./data/creds.db`.
 To use another location, the `--db` flag is available.

-The flags `--db`, `--password`, and `--salt` must be set at the top-level, before any subcommands.
+The flags `--db`, `--db-pass`, and `--salt` may be set for any subcommand that access the database.

 ### Search / Filter Secrets